Our second walk on the Pembrokeshire Coast Path covers the section between the popular holiday resort towns of Saundersfoot and Tenby.

 Distance ~ 4.4 miles, including the detour down to Monkstone Beach.

-Notes ~ This linear route has plenty of climbs and descents, with 921 feet of elevation across an undulating coastline including tracks through pleasant woodland and valleys.
+Notes ~ This walk would be classed as a moderate grade, it has plenty of climbs and descents, with 921 feet of elevation across an undulating coastline.
+A scenic route with coastal views and trails through pleasant woodland and valleys.